josef-kaikaku/feedback-kiosk/README.md

 - **LED Indicators:** Visual feedback using WS2812B LED.
 - **Wi-Fi Connectivity:** Sends feedback data to Airtable in real-time.
 - **Open-source:** Freely available for modification and distribution under the MIT License.
+- **Spam Filter:** Prevents spam by limiting the number of buttons clicks per second.

 ## Installation